gmlewis/modus/runtime/languages/moonbit/MoonBit-FixedArray-Double-layout.md

 - **Mathematical Correctness**: All valid floating-point values remain accessible

 The contrast between efficient direct storage for FixedArray[Double] and expensive reference-based storage for FixedArray[Double?] highlights the fundamental challenge of adding optionality to types that use their full bit space for valid values.

+## Correction Notes (Updated After Successful Implementation)

+**ClassID Correction**: The actual classID used by FixedArray[Double?] is **160**, not 242 as originally analyzed.
+This was discovered through:
+1. Debug output showing `classID=160` in runtime execution
+2. WAT analysis confirming the memory layout
+3. Successful implementation requiring classID 160 handling

+**Implementation Requirements**:
+1. **Reading**: Add classID 160 to decoding conditions alongside 241/242/112
+2. **Writing**: Use `moonbit_ref_array_make` function instead of manual memory allocation
+3. **None Handling**: Special case for None singleton pointer at offset 10248
+4. **Applies to**: Double?, Float?, Int64?, UInt64? (all 64-bit reference types)

+**Working Go Implementation**: See commit "Fix FixedArrayOutput double option test" for complete implementation details.

+This correction demonstrates the importance of runtime debugging over static analysis when dealing with compiler-generated memory layouts.